-- Cover: If your tenants have wall units, or if your buildings have central air, covering the outside units is a good idea to protect it from the harsh winter elements.
-If your renters have window units, you’ll want to double check that they have been removed.
+- Cover: If your tenants have wall units, covering the outside units is a good idea.
+Even if they have central air units this is a good idea.
+It will protect it from the harsh winter elements.
+Also, if your renters have window units, you’ll want to remind them to remove them.

-When a renter signs an agreement to live within your building, certain responsibilities are placed on you as the rental property management team.
+Above all, when a renter signs an agreement to live within your building, certain responsibilities fall on you as the rental property management team.
 This fall checklist includes some important items to complete prior to winter, to not only avoid liability associated with not doing so, but to also save you money, and keep your tenants happy and comfortable.
 For your winter preparation pavement needs, contact EastCoat Pavement Services for your free consultation.
 Let us help ensure your lot is prepared for the harsh months ahead.